vendicateddev/Foggy-Mountains/README.md

 # Foggy-Mountains

-A custom Theme for the Modifed Discord Android Client "Aliucord"
+A custom Theme that changes the Aliucord client to look a bit more "cozy and calm" for the user (doesn't add any new features)

 ### Specially Made by vendicateddev (not the other vendicated which made the themer plugin I'm not them)